If you ran across OnlineFlexJob on the job boards you are probably wondering if it’s legit or not.

 Your pay is very minimal and surveys are not a way to make a full-time income from home.

-Not only that, you have to qualify for the survey first before you’re even selected to get compensated and that could eat up 10 minutes more of your time.
+Not only that, but you also have to qualify for the survey first before you’re even selected to get compensated and that could eat up 10 minutes more of your time.

 Time is money and you are lucky if you are able to complete three surveys in one day.